-What a Difference a Mic Makes, Part 1
+What a Difference a Mic Makes, Part 1 (of 2)

 I get a lot of requests to make patches sound tougher and more distorted.
 (Nobody ever says “make something that sounds angelic.”
 I do it anyway.)
 Anyway, I realized recently that I’ve been focused on making the patches in the RP tougher, and I haven’t thought much about the mic.

 This is a big deal, because different mics, like different amps (and amp models) have different sounds.
 Some mics sound hairier than others.
 The Fireball V, which is my default mic and the one I generally recommend to others, isn’t the best mic to have in your hand if what you want to hear is maximum grind.

 I happen to like the amount of grind in the Fireball just fine, and the mic certainly does plenty of other things brilliantly.
 But the point remains: people who want maximum grind need a mic that grinds.
 The follow-on point is that you can use your favorite blues mic with the Digitech RP, and when you do the RP will act much like your favorite blues amp.